Amankazz/codeX/README.md

-Study Notion - An Ed Tech Platform
+CodeX - An Ed Tech Platform
-Study Notion
+CodeX

-Study Notion is an Ed Tech platform built using React, Express.js, and MongoDB.
+CodeX is an Ed Tech platform built using React, Express.js, and MongoDB.
 It aims to provide an interactive and user-friendly learning experience for students and educators alike.

 Features